genkio/less-smacss-starter/README.md

 # Less SMACSS Starter

-Inspired by [SMACSS](https://smacss.com/) from Jonathan Snook, a SMACSS starter kit with gulp, less, and some built-in base classes, for quickly starting off small to medium sized projects.
+Inspired by [SMACSS](https://smacss.com/) from Jonathan Snook, a SMACSS starter kit with using gulp and less, for quickly starting off small to medium sized projects.

 ## Getting Started